 Mission San Juan Bautista

-A white cross and a billowing flag of the nation
+A white cross and a fluttering flag of the nation

 Alongside grazing black cows on a grassy hill.